ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 summaryPoint1: Danksharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.
 summaryPoint2: The first stage, Proto-Danksharding, adds data blobs to blocks
 summaryPoint3: Data blobs offer a cheaper way for rollups to post data to Ethereum and those costs can be passed on to users in the form of lower transaction fees.
-summaryPoint4: Later, full Danksharding will spread responsibility for verifying data blobs across subsets of nodes.
+summaryPoint4: Later, full Danksharding will spread responsibility for verifying data blobs across subsets of nodes, further scaling Ethereum to more than 100,000 transactions per second.
 ---

 <UpgradeStatus dateKey="Stage 1 in ~2023">